compufox/glacier/README.md

 if DELETE-COMMAND is non-nil, automatically adds a delete command if WITH-WEBSOCKET is non-nil (default), automatically starts up a websocket listener for realtime updates

-NOTE: DELETE-COMMAND is ignored used if WITH-WEBSOCKET is nil
+NOTE: DELETE-COMMAND is ignored if WITH-WEBSOCKET is nil

 if BODY is not provided drops into a loop where we sleep until the user quits us, or our connection closes. this functionality does not happen if WITH-WEBSOCKET is nil.

+---

+`post (text &key (visibility :unlisted) cw media sensitive)`

+a thin wrapper around TOOTER:MAKE-STATUS

+`(post "hi~" :visibility :public)`

+---

+`reply (status text &key include-mentions media)`

+replys to STATUS with TEXT

+if include-mentions is non-nil then the reply will contain **all** mentions from the original status

+NOTE: reply will **always** include an @ to the person it's replying to

 ---